 E.ON Next is helping customers save energy and a bit of money in conjunction with the National Grid ESO’s Demand Flexibility Service.
-It's a program that pays you for reducing your energy usage by a certain percentage during particular peak times (we call these "Events") this winter.
+It's a program that pays you for reducing your energy use by a certain percentage during particular peak times (we call these "Events") this winter.

 During winter 2022-23 E.ON Next customers saved 246204.47 kWh of energy during our events.
 That’s enough energy to watch a 50W TV for 562 years.